-Below, we look at the different options available to you if you want to invest £10,000, the things you should consider before putting your money at risk, and some first-time investor dos and don’ts.
+Below, we look at the different options available if you want to invest £10,000, the things you should consider before putting your money at risk as well as some first-time investor tips.

 The importance of understanding risk